-It has been made and enjoyed for well over a thousand years, and as of the present day, continues to greatly increase in popularity.
-Yet a great mystery surrounds its origins; from its overall history to the very name it has long since been known by.
+It has been made and enjoyed for well over a thousand years and presently continues to increase in popularity at a rapid rate.
+However, a great mystery surrounds its origins, from its overall history to the very name it has long since been known by.

 What is Gunpowder Tea?

-There is no mistaking Chinese Gunpowder Tea when it comes to its unique and somewhat strange appearance prior to brewing.
-It is made from tea leaves and young buds, which are rolled into small, round pellets resembling the lead shots used in early muskets.
-In China, Gunpowder Tea is known as ‘zhū chá’, which literally means ‘pearl tea’ or ‘bead tea’.
-Its English name allegedly derives from an English port clerk who once described how the tea’s pre-brewed appearance quite literally looked like gunpowder.
+There is no mistaking Chinese Gunpowder Tea when it comes to its unique and somewhat strange appearance before brewing.
+For its creation, producers use Tea leaves and young buds, which are rolled into small, round pellets resembling the lead shots used in early muskets.
+Could this be how it got its name?
+Maybe, but no one knows for sure.

 Finally, there is the suggestion that Gunpowder Tea owes its name to the ‘crackling’ sound it makes upon brewing, similar to the ‘crack’ of a musket.
-Whether there is truth behind any of these tales is a subject of great debate.
-However, the name has been left unchanged for centuries, despite the great shroud of mystery that still, to this day, surrounds it!
+Whether there is truth behind any of these tales is a subject of considerable debate.
+However, the name has been left unchanged for centuries despite the great shroud of mystery that still, to this day, surrounds it!

-Historians largely agree that Gunpowder Tea first originated from the Zhejiang province of China during the Tang Dynasty (618-907 CE).
-In fact, to this day, the Zhejiang province remains one of the most important Chinese provinces for Gunpowder Tea production.
+Historians mostly agree that this beverage first originated from the Zhejiang province of China during the Tang Dynasty (618-907 CE).
+To this day, the Zhejiang province remains one of the most important Chinese provinces for Gunpowder Tea production.

 During the time of its conception, the intricate processing method used to make Gunpowder Tea would have been traditionally conducted by hand.
-Nowadays, however, specially designed machines are often utilised in order to keep up with the ever-growing demand.
+Nowadays, specially-designed machines are often utilised to keep up with the ever-growing demand.

 What is Formosa Gunpowder Tea?

-While Gunpowder Tea originated from China, its production has since become closely tied with the tea trade in Taiwan.
-Historically, it is estimated that Taiwan has been inhabited for at least 5,000 years.
-However, it was not until the 14th Century that Portuguese sailors first laid eyes on the present-day country’s enchanting landscape, thus dubbing it “Formosa”, meaning “beautiful island”.
+While this Tea originated from China, its production has since become closely tied with the Tea trade in Taiwan.
+Historians estimate that Taiwan has been inhabited for at least 5,000 years, coinciding with the time of Tea’s first discovery; however, Taiwanese Tea, in particular, is a relatively new invention.